Empress Myeongseong: Alliance between the Pungyang Jo clan and Yi Ha-eung

 Grand Queen Dowager Hyoyu saw an opportunity to advance the cause of her Pungyang Jo clan, the only true rival of the Andong Kim clan in Korean politics.
-As King Cheoljong was dying, she was approached by Yi Ha-eung, a distant descendant of King Injo (r.1623–1649), whose father was made an adoptive son of Prince Eunsin, a nephew of King Yeongjo (r.1724–1776).
+As King Cheoljong was dying, she was approached by Yi Ha-eung, a distant descendant of King Injo, whose father was made an adoptive son of Prince Eunsin, a grandson of King Yeongjo.

 The branch that Yi Ha-eung's family belonged to was a distant line of descendants of the Yi clan.
 They survived the often deadly political intrigue that frequently embroiled the Joseon court by forming no affiliation with any factions.
 Yi Ha-eung himself was not eligible for the throne due to a law that dictated that a successor had to be part of the generation after the most recent monarch.
-Yi Ha-eung's second son, Yi Myeong-bok, was a possible candidate for the throne.
+Yi Ha-eung's second son, Yi Jae-hwang, was a possible candidate for the throne.

-The Pungyang Jo clan saw that Yi Myeong-bok, was only 12 years old and would not be able to rule in his own name until he came of age.
-They hoped to influence Yi Ha-eung, who would be acting as de facto regent for his son.
-(Technically Grand Queen Dowager Hyoyu would be regent but in fact she did not intend to play an active role in the regency).
+The Pungyang Jo clan saw that Yi Jae-hwang was only 12 years old and would not be able to rule in his own name until he came of age.
+They hoped to influence Yi Ha-eung, who would be acting as de facto regent for his son (technically, Grand Queen Dowager Hyoyu would be regent but in fact she did not intend to play an active role).
 As soon as news of King Cheoljong's death reached Yi Ha-eung through his intricate network of spies in the palace, the hereditary royal seal required for the selection of a new monarch was taken to or by Grand Queen Dowager Hyoyu.
-She already was strictly entitled to make the appointment.
-She thereupon chose her great-grandson, Yi Myeong-bok.
+She already was, strictly speaking, entitled to make the appointment.
+She thereupon chose Yi Jae-hwang and adopted him as her son.
 The Andong Kim clan was powerless to act because the formalities had been observed.

-Accession of a new King
+Accession of a new king

-In the autumn of 1864, Yi Myeong-bok was renamed as Yi Hui and was crowned as Gojong King of Joseon, with his father as Regent titled as Grand Internal Prince Heungseon.
-He is referred to in this article henceforth as Heungseon Daewongun or Daewongun.
+In the autumn of 1864, Yi Jae-hwang was renamed as Yi Hui and was crowned as king of Joseon, with his father as regent titled as Grand Internal Prince Heungseon.
+He is referred to in this article henceforth as Heungseon Daewongun or the Daewongun.

 The strongly Confucian Daewongun proved to be a decisive leader in the early years of Gojong's reign.
-He abolished the old government institutions that had become corrupt under the rule of various clans, revised the law codes along with the household laws of the royal court and the rules of court ritual, and heavily reformed the military techniques of the royal armies.
+He abolished the old government institutions that had become corrupt under the rule of various clans, revised the law codes along with the household laws of the royal court and the rules of court ritual, and heavily reformed the military techniques.
 Within a few years, he was able to secure complete control of the court, and eventually receive the submission of the Pungyang Jos while successfully disposing of the last of the Andong Kims, whose corruption, he believed, was responsible for the country's decline in the 19th century.